VikingStudio/FG-Core-RPG-Background-Changer/README.md

 1) Open the "graphics/graphics_frames.xml" file.
 2) Inside edit the name of the bitmmap file to whatever you want.
 Change the filename to the new image you want.
 3) Reload the campaign, or type in "/reload" in the FG chat as the GM and press enter.
-This will reload your campaign with the new image. ps.
-I've found it convenient to name images from 1 and upwards as I add new backgrounds to reflect what the group is up to or where they're at.
+This will reload your campaign with the new image.
+Hint: I've found it convenient to name images from 1 and upwards as I add new backgrounds to reflect what the group is up to or where they're at.

 	<!-- Desktop background -->
 	<framedef name="desktop">